List of Victor and Valentino characters: Xochi Jalapeño

 Xochi Jalapeño (voiced by Cristina Vee) is the teenage daughter of Don Jalapeño.
 She is a typical, moody teen who does not care much about the going-ons around her.
-She tends to the mystical plants in the back of her father's store and in "Xochi's Garden", it is revealed that she has chlorokinesis, the magical ability to manipulate plants, and Xochi also mentions that her mother died while Xochi was very young; however, the show was cancelled before either of these could fully be explored ("Xochi's Garden" was her penultimate appearance, and one of the last episodes of the show).
+She tends to the mystical plants in the back of her father's store and in "Xochi's Garden", it is revealed that she has chlorokinesis, the magical ability to manipulate plants, and Xochi also mentions that her mother died while Xochi was very young; however, the show was cancelled before either of these could fully be explored.
 Despite having a slightly intense relationship with Victor and Valentino, she respects them because she likes seeing them making her father angry.
 She in some ways acts like an older sister around them and sometimes offers good advice to them.
 Xochi has a personal life that she does not talk about often.
 She takes salsa classes and is physically fit as she is able to perform complicated acrobatic maneuvers.
 Xochi also performs in a band.
 She enjoys spending time with her girlfriend Amabel.

 Sal

 Sal (voiced by Jorge Gutierrez) is a free spirited man who is friends with Vic and Val and owns a magic shell flute that takes him anywhere.
 He acts very aloof, acting nonchalant over supernatural events and being ignorant to various social norms.
 He apparently goes on various adventures when not hanging around Vic and Val and has had an interspecies relationship with a queen ant once.
 He is also revealed to be the Butterman, an enigmatic defender of butterflies whose actions caused him to be exiled from Monte Macabre.
-The episode "Follow the North Star" reveals that he is Quetzalcoatl and Tez's brother, but was cursed by him into being human and forgetting his memories of ever being a god.
-However, he was restored to normal after being given sacred water from Chata's water vessel.
+The episode "Follow the North Star" reveals that Sal is Quetzalcoatl and Tez's brother.
+Prior to the series' events, Tez cursed Quetzalcoatl, making him human and removing his memories.
+Sal is restored to normal after being given sacred water from Chata's water vessel.

 Isabella

-Isabella (voiced by Milizia) is a kind, fairly laid-back 11-year-old girl who is supportive of Val and hangs out with him and Vic occasionally.
+Isabella (voiced by Cristina Milizia) is a kind, fairly laid-back 11-year-old girl who is supportive of Val and hangs out with him and Vic occasionally.
 She is a fast puzzle solver with deductions skills that succeed Val's and is shown to have a crush on him.
 She has slowly started to become close and is usually sympathetic to Val, and to a certain extent Vic.
 Even when Val acts out of line, she will usually remain very calm and patient with him and try to talk him out of making a bad decision.
 Ultimately, she and Val start dating in "The Matchmaker".
 "Starry Eyes" reveals that she is Ītzpāpālōtl, a variant of Tzitzimime called a Mega-mime who is in league with Tez.
-In the series finale, "Fall of the Fifth Sun", she was executed by Tez and became a star after trying to rescue Valentino from his Jaguar Patrol, and she is implied to be Coyolxauhqui's daughter.
+In the series finale, "Fall of the Fifth Sun", she was killed by Tez and became a star.